Index

 Schema.org tells a machine what something is: a product, an event, a person, a review.
 It describes properties and relationships, and it does this well.

-What Schema.org cannot tell you is who made the assertion, when, and whether you should believe it.
+What Schema.org can't tell you is who made the assertion and whether you should believe it.

 None of these questions have answers in the Schema.org vocabulary.
 The vocabulary assumes that the relationship between the markup and the publisher is trustworthy by default.
-That assumption held when most publishers were organizations with reputations to protect.
-It is under strain now.
+That assumption held when most publishers were businesses with reputations to protect.
+It's under strain now.

 Why this matters when AI reads your markup

 When an AI agent retrieves structured data to answer a question or populate a result, it makes a judgment about the content based on the markup.
-If the markup is wrong, injected, or fabricated, the AI answer is wrong.
+If the markup is wrong, injected, or fabricated, the AI answer reflects that.
 The error propagates downstream to every system that consumed it.

 The volume of structured data in use is growing, precisely because AI systems have found it useful.
 The more useful structured data becomes as an input to AI, the more incentive exists to manipulate it.
 FAQ schema was deprecated because enough publishers gamed it.
 The same dynamic will appear in every high-value schema type as AI systems place increasing weight on structured data.

-Structured data can be gamed; the question is whether there is a layer that lets a machine verify whether a piece of structured data was published by the entity it claims to represent, at the time it claims, and has not been altered since.
+Structured data can be gamed; the question is whether there's a layer that lets a machine verify that a piece of it was published by the entity it claims to represent, at the time it claims, and hasn't been altered since.

 The layer that is missing